Assessment of models for nonlinear oscillatory flow through a hexagonal sphere pack: Review of models for porous media flow

 \subsubsection{Darcy equation with cubic correction}

 For steady flow at small $\Rey$, \citet{Mei.1991} showed using a homogenization theory approach that Darcy's law needs to be corrected with a cubic term

 where $b$ is a non-negative coefficient with the units $T^2/L^2$. \citet{Koch.1997} simulated flow through periodic and random arrays of cylinders and confirmed that the first correction to Darcy's law is cubic with respect to the bulk velocity. \citet{Firdaouss.1997} showed that the cubic correction also holds for anisotropic media provided that the modulus of the bulk velocity does not change under a reversal of the driving force. \citet{Hill.2001} investigated flow through random and ordered arrays of spheres using DNS and concluded that ``[a]t all solid volume fractions, the first inertial contribution to the non-dimensional drag force was found to be proportional to the square of the Reynolds number, as predicted by the theory of Mei \& Auriault.''.
+Numerical investigations of \citet{Lasseux.2011} suggest that the cubic correction is valid for permeability Reynolds numbers $\Rey_{\permeability} =\left\vert\superficialavg{\Vec{u}}\right\vert \sqrt{\permeability}/\nu$ up to about $0.1-0.8$ depending on the porosity and the pore geometry.